GreyMatteOr/hang-in-there-boilerplate/README.md

 It achieves this through an event listener that responds any time the user clicks on any element in the `saved-posters` section.
 When a click is detected, the aptly named `clickTwiceThenDelete()` function is called.
 The event object that gets created when this happens is passed to the function as an argument.
 Then, the `id` property of `event.target` gets stored.
 This `id` always follows the following format: the string `'mini'`, `'miniIMG'`, `'miniTTL'`, or `'miniQTE'` (depending on the element it belongs to) followed by a hyphen (`'-'`) and a number string.
 The number here indicates the index where the corresponding `Poster` object is stored in the `savedPosters[]` array.
 From here, the code splits into one of two states:

- 1. If the poster was not the most-recent node clicked, then store it's `IDNumber` as the `lastClicked` element.
+ 1. If the poster was not the most-recent node clicked, then store it's `indexNumber` as the `lastClicked` element.
- 2. If the poster's `IDNumber` matches the one stored in `lastClicked`, then splice out the saved 'Poster' that it represents in the `savedPosters[]` array and refresh the display.
+ 2. If the poster's `indexNumber` matches the one stored in `lastClicked`, then splice out the saved 'Poster' that it represents in the `savedPosters[]` array and refresh the display.

  Using this project's functionality, a user may now curate a beautiful collection of truly inspirational posters!